 Definitions of identifiers and data types of arguments needed when exchanging a message can be obtained from Parameter Profiles included in that Message Profile.

-When exchanging a message, passing a list of values as arguments (or results) based on parameter identifiers and data types defined in these Parameter Profiles guarantees that the data types exchanged between the Service Application and HRI Engine match up.
+When exchanging a message, passing a list of values as arguments (or results) based on parameter identifiers and data types defined in these Parameter Profiles guarantees that the data types exchanged between the Service Application and RoIS Engine match up.

 The same holds for parameters.
-Passing a list of values as set_parameter() and get_parameter() arguments based on parameter identifiers and data types defined in Parameter Profiles included in an HRI-Engine Profile or HRI- Component Profile guarantees that the data types exchanged between the Service Application and HRI Engine match up.
+Passing a list of values as set_parameter() and get_parameter() arguments based on parameter identifiers and data types defined in Parameter Profiles included in an RoIS-Engine Profile or HRI- Component Profile guarantees that the data types exchanged between the Service Application and RoIS Engine match up.
 Information on standard values can also be obtained from default values defined in Parameter Profiles.

 Details of each profile are described in the following sections.